 KB: It’s top secret, we want to surprise people.
 Some bigger things are happening, it’s not just always collaborating with famous people.
-We made a T-shirt with Shabba— which is an LA club— dancehall club.
+We made a T-shirt with Shabba, which is an LA dancehall club.
 So it’s really just what’s hot out there.

 EC: For both of us, EU is a form of artistic expression through garments.
 We collaborate with real, actual contemporary artists.
 And for KB and I, Hip-hop dominated the early ages of our lives.
 But now, art remains the most inspiring factor for us.
 We go to art museums, gallery shows, studio visits — and that’s where we draw our creative energy from.
 It’s a different perspective from Hip-hop.

 Hip-hop is low, grimy, and desperate.
 Art is refined and classic.
 It’s a different starting point for us.
-We’re not trying to sell a T-shirt for $500 because it’s art— we’re not trying to do that.
+We’re not trying to sell a T-shirt for $500 because it’s art, we’re not trying to do that.
 If a product costs this much to make, looking at the workmanship of this jacket, it deserves it.
-There is no price range, our T-shirts can retail for USD$30 for it can be priced at USD$150.
-It just depends on how we deliver it and who we are working with— we don’t want to be labeled.
+There is no price range, our T-shirts can retail for USD$30 or it can be priced at USD$150.
+It just depends on how we deliver it and who we are working with— we don’t want to be labelled.